-The department does not expect any disproportionate effect on any individuals or businesses by their industrial sector, segment of the public, business size, or geographical location.
+The department does not expect any disproportionate effect on any individuals or businesses as a result of their industrial sector, segment of the public, business size, or geographical location.

 34. Identify the sources the agency relied upon in compiling the regulatory impact statement, including the methodology utilized in determining the existence and extent of the impact of the proposed rules and a cost-benefit analysis of the proposed rules.